Fed cuts key rate in its first reduction in more than decade

 WASHINGTON (AP) — The Federal Reserve cut its key interest rate Wednesday for the first time in a decade to try to counter threats ranging from uncertainties caused by President Donald Trump's trade wars to chronically low inflation and a dim global outlook.

+Federal Reserve Chair Jerome Powell presents the monetary policy report to the Senate Banking Committee, July 11, 2019, on Capitol Hill in Washington.
+(AP Photo/Jacquelyn Martin)

-The Fed also repeated a pledge to "act as appropriate to sustain the expansion" - wording that the financial markets have interpreted as a signal for possible future rate cuts.
+The Fed also repeated a pledge to "act as appropriate to sustain the expansion" — wording that the financial markets have interpreted as a signal of possible future rate cuts.

+Stocks fell soon after the Fed issued its statement at 2 p.m.
+Eastern time.
+The Dow Jones Industrial Average, which had been nearly flat before the announcement, was off about 200 points almost an hour later.
+The reaction in the bond market was mostly muted.

 Compared with when the Fed previously cut rates more than a decade ago, the economy is now solid by most measures, if not spectacular.
 Consumers are spending.
 Unemployment is close to a half-century low.
 A recession hardly seems imminent.